36560/Component/README.md

 ## Describe

  Component allows sending scheduled email to users in Tasks/ToDo (web)apps.
 It may be used as reminder about undone/today/future tasks or events for every user.
-Developer can also allow users to configure this option and then e.g. user can choose that to be notified only for future tasks.
+Developer can also allow users to configure this option and then eg. user can choose that to be notified only for future tasks.

 ## Configuration